-Colonial Group International Ltd. (the "Company") was incorporated in Bermuda as a holding company in 1996.
-The Company and its subsidiaries (collectively the "Group" or "CGI") have commercial operations in Bermuda, the Cayman Islands, the Bahamas, the British Virgin Islands, Barbados and the Turks and Caicos Islands.
-The Group is comprised of independently incorporated companies in these jurisdictions offering property and casualty insurance, employee benefits for pensions and health, life assurance and personal investment products.
-CGI draws commercial strength from the cohesion of a group of companies accessing a variety of skills, experience and local knowledge in different geographic settings.
-Our mission is to provide superior insurance products and financial services internationally and at the same time, humanize the insurance and financial business process by emphasizing friendly, flexible and personalized service.
+Coralisle Group Ltd. (the "Company"), formerly Colonial Group International Ltd., was incorporated in Bermuda as a holding company in 1996.
+The Company and its subsidiaries (collectively the "Group" or "CG") have commercial operations in Bermuda, the Cayman Islands, the Bahamas, the British Virgin Islands, Barbados and the Turks and Caicos Islands.
+The Group is comprised of independently incorporated companies in these jurisdictions offering primarily health and property and casualty insurance.
+The Group also underwrites certain life products and issues a diversified portfolio of investment contracts to provide its customers with asset management solutions for their savings and retirement assets.
+CG draws commercial strength from the cohesion of a group of companies accessing a variety of skills, experience and local knowledge in different geographic settings.
+Our mission is to innovatively provide superior insurance products and financial services globally and at the same time, humanize the insurance and financial business process by emphasizing friendly, flexible and personalized service.
 Most importantly, we are in the business of providing care for people, both employees and clients.
 We believe that people come first.